 So, think about your life right now, if there are things in your life that you hate doing, make the change.

-Now, this won’t be an overnight thing but start coming up things that would make you happy compared to things that make you unhappy.
+Now, this won’t be an overnight thing but start coming up with things that would make you happy compared to things that make you unhappy.

 Once you have come up with a list, figure out if they are realistic and attainable.
 Then with each new day, make it a point to do something that will help improve yourself.

-Just take a leap of faith, and in five years take a look back at you accomplished.
+Just take a leap of faith, and in five years take a look back at what you accomplished.
 Make yourself proud!